modelix/modelix.mps-plugins/docs/mps-sync-plugin/diagrams/Plugin-State-Persistence-and-Restore/Plugin-State-Persistence-and-Restore.md

 The classes and interfaces participating in persisting and restoring the sync plugin's state.
 Classes and interfaces without a label are residing in the `mps-sync-plugin-lib` project.

+Note that the `WrappedNotifier` class is omitted from the figure, because it is used by almost all classes and therefore would make the figure cluttered by a lot of arrows.

 <details>
 <summary>PlantUML source</summary>
 <pre>